leonardo-simeone/online-gaming-club/README.md

 ![Low Performance Metrics](documentation/lighthouse-test-one-done.jpg)

-When I researched in [css-tricks.com](https://css-tricks.com/improve-largest-contentful-paint-lcp-on-your-website-with-ease/) the posible reason behind this occurence, I found out that the images I used were too heavy.
+When I researched in [css-tricks.com](https://css-tricks.com/improve-largest-contentful-paint-lcp-on-your-website-with-ease/) the possible reason behind this occurrence, I found out that the images I used were too heavy.
 I decided to compress the jpg files into smaller jpg files using [tinypng.com](https://tinypng.com/) and then I converted the smaller jpg images into webp files using [cloudconvert.com](https://cloudconvert.com/) which in turn made them even smaller without losing display quality.
 The performance indicator improved significantly.

 ![Better Performance Metrics](documentation/images-compression-test.png)

 * The third issue I encountered was making the iframe responsive.
-I reasearched about "how to make a video iframe responsive" and I found in [css-tricks.com](https://css-tricks.com/fluid-width-video/) a snippet of code which I copied and adapted to my needs to resolve the issue.
+I researched about "how to make a video iframe responsive" and I found in [css-tricks.com](https://css-tricks.com/fluid-width-video/) a snippet of code which I copied and adapted to my needs to resolve the issue.

 ```css
 .video-wrapper {